Trust in Currency: The Backbone of Global Economies.

 The Federal Reserve in the United States, the European Central Bank in the EU, and similar institutions worldwide are often seen as guardians of economic stability, which in turn bolsters trust in their respective currencies.

-Trust in the U.S. Dollar
+Trust in the U.S. Dollar.

 The U.S. dollar (USD) is often considered the world’s reserve currency, a status achieved through a combination of historical factors, economic strength, and geopolitical influence.
 Key reasons for trust in the USD include: